tranhelen/tranhelen/_posts/2017-02-05-nearlyeverythingschanged.md

 - blog
 - management
 layout: post
+twitter_desc: What changes and what stays the same when you're working in a company which is quickly growing year by year.
+twitter_image: 75-00card.jpg
 ---

 High-growth companies are not for those who love stability.
 Those caught in the growth spurt rarely have time to reflect and I have been victim to this hurried state as well.
 I don’t think I take enough note of what’s going on.